mahes-a/StagingBuild/README.md

   -  Get Current stock price using the freemium developer api
   -  Get Current weather  using the freemium developer api

-*The functions provided in this sample are modified to return simple strings from Json results without robust exception handling , Please esnure to thoroughly validate and test the freemium sample API before integrating it into your application.
+*The functions provided in this sample are modified to return simple strings from Json results without robust exception handling , Please ensure to thoroughly validate and test the freemium sample API before integrating it into your application.
 This includes checking for error handling, response validation, and understanding any potential limitations or restrictions and more*

        def get_current_time(location):
              try: